Kongsberg-Commercial/kd-em-ros-controller/README.md

 This package provides a simple, unified ROS2 interface for controlling and monitoring Kongsberg K-Controller devices.
 It wraps UDP communication and exposes ROS2 services and topics for easy integration with your K-Controller.

+**Note: This is a student-written project developed as part of academic work.**

 ---

 ## Table of Contents